 Displaying the laptop TV (S-Video) output to an unused input of the Sony VCB-MHD1 camera monitor

-Since our coach vintage meant there were no side view cameras as an option and we had an "A-B-C" switch on the Sony monitor, I thought we should use inputs "B" and "C" for something.
+We bought our coach before side-view cams were even an option on any Winnebago Industries product.
+Since we did however have an "A-B-C" switch on the Sony monitor, I thought we should use inputs "B" and "C" for something.
 Input "B" is our starboard side cam and input "C" is now our laptop display.

 If you want to play around with doing the same thing, you will need to buy the composite video to Sony monitor cable adapter from Tim at RV Cams.
 The adapter is in the $20 range.
 You might also need an S-Video to composite adapter for the laptop.
 (Composite video uses the "RCA" type of connector - one center conductor and a round shell.
 S-Video is a bunch of little pins - here is a reference.
 Scroll down the page for pictures of the plugs.)